luminaxster/2024-study-a/Tool-CP-tutorial.md

 To locate a CodePen JavaScript's editor file for setting breakpoints, follow these steps.

-0. In your JS code, tyep the keyword `debugger`.
+0. In your JS code, type the keyword `debugger`.

 If you are familiar with the debugger and breakpoints, you can skip the next section.